A Projective Simulation Scheme for Partially-Observable Multi-Agent Systems: Specific examples of a 2-agent invasion toy problem

-Then we can have \\[0.1cm] according to Eq.~\ref{eqrmaxxx}.
+Then, one can have \\[0.1cm] according to Eq.~\ref{eqrmaxxx}.
 For example, if \\[0.1cm] which refers to the symmetry of the problem between two agents.
-Otherwise, the efficiency of one agent would differ from that of its partner as a function of its own forgetting factor, its partner's forgetting factor and also the parameter of observability of the environment for one agent.
-With the same variables of $ \gamma_{1i}, \gamma_{2j} $ as regarded for Eq.~\ref{eqrmaxx}, one would have
+Otherwise, the efficiency of one agent would differ from that of its partner as a function of its own forgetting factor, its partner's forgetting factor and also, the parameter of observability of the environment for one agent.
+With the same variables of $ \gamma_{1X}, \gamma_{2Y} $, in Eq.~\ref{eqrmaxx}, one would have

-\subsubsection{classes of coalitions}
+\subsubsection{Classes of coalitions}